RoamGuru Roam Guru

 Entry: Free (exterior); varies for exhibitions

-Built in 1614 for Étienne Bouhier, counselor to the Parliament of Burgundy, this mansion exemplifies French Renaissance architecture.
-The façade features classical elements—columns, pediments, and symmetrical windows—combined with Burgundian decorative traditions.
-The interior courtyard, visible through the entrance, reveals a spiral staircase and ornate galleries.
+Built in 1614 for Étienne Bouhier, counselor to the Parliament of Burgundy, this mansion shows what happened when Burgundian wealth encountered classical ideals.
+The façade features columns, pediments, and symmetrical windows.
+The interior courtyard reveals a spiral staircase and ornate galleries that once hosted the city's legal elite.

 Address: 40 Rue des Forges, 21000 Dijon